oyin-bo/autoreply/rust-server/CLI-USAGE.md

 delete [OPTIONS]             Remove stored credentials
 ```

 **Note:** OAuth browser flow is the default authentication method when no password is provided.
+When invoked through MCP without a password, the tool returns an `input_text` prompt asking for the app password; respond by resubmitting the `login` call with the provided `prompt_id` and `password` fields.

 **Authentication Methods:**